vetlekise/python-project-template/CONTRIBUTING.md

 ```

 ### Set Up Pre-commit Hooks
 This will install git hooks that automatically check your code for quality before you commit.
-This step only needs to be run once.

 ```bash
 pre-commit install